Submissions

 Submission Guidelines

 Although we are always looking for amazing works, we are not accepting open submissions.
 We are a small Australian agency, and we simply can’t handle the number of manuscripts we receive from an open submission policy.
+Before submitting, please make sure you have met the submission criteria and what the individual agent is looking for.

-You are welcome to submit if:
+The Rules: You are welcome to submit if:

 AND, your manuscript meets the What We Are Looking For criteria below.